jlsalvador/simple-registry/README.md

 # Create a volume with the proper permissions for nonroot.
 #
-# The User & group ID was obtained from:
+# The user & group IDs were obtained from:
 # https://github.com/GoogleContainerTools/distroless/blob/main/common/variables.bzl#L17
 docker run --rm \
   -v simple-registry:/data \